This course is about the foundations of theory and practice of

 Students are expected to attend all classes and to actively participate with questions.

-Each lecture will feature a number of short Quizzes to let the students engaged and the instructor check the understanding of the content as it is delivered.
+Each theory lecture will feature short Quizzes at the beginning and at the end of the lecture.

 For each one of the different topics, the course will present relevant techniques, discuss formal results, and show the application to problems of practical and theoretical interest.